Stories of Church Bells in China

 Flourishing in a Challenging Environment

-Wayne Ten Harmsel pulls back for Western readers the shroud of mystery surrounding Chinese registered churches.
+Wayne Ten Harmsel pulls back the shroud of mystery surrounding Chinese registered churches for Western readers.
 Through interviews with Chinese pastors, evangelists, and lay Christians, he provides a rare view of what it means to live in the shadow of both the government and the well-known house churches.

 Welsh Baptist missionary to China Timothy Richard (1845-1919) was once widely regarded as "one of the greatest missionaries whom any branch of the Church, whether Roman Catholic, Russian Orthodox, or Protestant, has sent to China."
 Today, few have heard of Richard and his remarkable lifetime of ministry in China.